taylorbryant/jekyll-starter-tailwind-internal/README.md

 * `bundle install` to install Ruby gems
 * `npm install` to install npm packages
 * `gulp` to run the default Gulp task

+Don't want your CSS inlined?
+Check out the [regular version](https://github.com/taylorbryant/tailwind-jekyll) of this starter kit.